JoseLuisMontemayor/Kickstarter-Analysis/README.md

 As mentioned before, Louise had an interest on Launch dates on specific subcategories, such as Theather.
 We may see that the best month to have a successful Theather launch would be on may, regarding the next 3 months would have a decline, they could be still be considered as strong months.
 Also, its is needed to take into account that the trend for failed launches shows a similar pace but in a lower scale.
 When it comes into making decisions this needs to be taken into account.
 ![](https://github.com/JoseLuisMontemayor/Kickstarter-Analysis/blob/main/Theather_Outcomes_vs_Launch.png)

+###Challenges and Difficulties Encountered
+To start making an analysis with all the data, it is important to understand and think what do we need as outcomes.
+As the challenge went by, I could understand the certain data that was shown in different format (Such as dates), with the given formulas.
+It was a challenge to see the details of charts and their manipulation, since in several cases the information wasn´t visualized as the way expected.
+It was a good way to understand the features of the specific tools used since you had to explore it´s options to maintain an order and a good visual.
+Poeple may encounter more problems in the manipulation of charts, since they have a quite good amount of attributes.

 Behind the request and the Excel, we could notice that Louise was inclined towards Plays and Theather and their outcomes in the main countries as mentioned.